bundy92/Credit_risk_GA_NN/README.md

 # Credit Risk Analysis Streamlit App

-This Streamlit web application is designed for credit risk analysis using machine learning models.
-The app provides functionalities for data upload, model training, hyperparameter optimization, and evaluation of the trained model.
+Welcome to the Credit Risk Analysis Streamlit App!
+This web application is designed to facilitate comprehensive credit risk analysis utilizing machine learning techniques.
+It provides a user-friendly interface for data uploading, model training, hyperparameter optimization, and evaluation of trained models.

 ## Features

+### 1. Upload CSV File

-- **Upload CSV File**: Users can upload their dataset in CSV format for analysis.
+- Users can seamlessly upload their datasets in CSV format for analysis.

+### 2. Hyperparameter Optimization

-- **Hyperparameter Optimization**: Users can optimize hyperparameters for the machine learning model using a genetic algorithm.
-They can adjust parameters such as population size, number of generations, mutation rate, and number of epochs.
+- Employing a genetic algorithm, users can optimize hyperparameters crucial for machine learning models.
+They have the flexibility to adjust parameters such as population size, number of generations, mutation rate, and number of epochs.

+### 3. Model Training

-- **Model Training**: Train a logistic regression model using the uploaded dataset.
-If hyperparameters are optimized, the optimized values will be used; otherwise, default values will be used.
+- Train logistic regression models using the uploaded dataset.
+The application intelligently selects hyperparameters based on optimization or employs default values if not optimized.

+### 4. Model Evaluation

-- **Model Evaluation**: Evaluate the trained model using various metrics including accuracy, precision, recall, F1-score, AUC-ROC (Area Under the Receiver Operating Characteristic curve), and ROC (Receiver Operating Characteristic) curve.
+- Evaluate the trained models using a variety of performance metrics including accuracy, precision, recall, F1-score, AUC-ROC (Area Under the Receiver Operating Characteristic curve), and ROC (Receiver Operating Characteristic) curve.

+### 5. Feature Importance

-- **Feature Importance**: If available, display the feature importance chart based on the coefficients of the logistic regression model.
+- Display feature importance charts based on the coefficients of logistic regression models, providing insights into the significance of different features in predicting credit risk.

 ## Installation

-To run the application locally, follow these steps:
+To run the application locally, follow these simple steps:

-1. Clone the repository:
+1. **Clone the repository:**

     ```bash
     git clone https://github.com/your_username/Credit_risk_GA_NN.git
     ```

-2. Navigate to the project directory:
+2. **Navigate to the project directory:**

     ```bash
     cd Credit_risk_GA_NN
     ```

-3. Install the required dependencies:
+3. **Install the required dependencies:**

     ```bash
     pip install -r requirements.txt
     ```

-4. Run the Streamlit app:
+4. **Run the Streamlit app:**

     ```bash
     streamlit run streamlit_app.py